Thursday, September 19, 2024

 I've been writing short and flash fiction since 2010.
 In 2023, I also began writing free-verse poetry.
-To this date, I've had forty short stories and a few poems published.
-I'm submitting for publication less frequently now, but I get several stories accepted for publication every year.
+To this date, I've had forty-one short stories and a few free verse poems published.
+I'm submitting for publication less frequently now, but I get several stories accepted every year.

 All my published work is scattered across the Internet, but I've collected the stories here.
 It's my equivalent of 'one-stop shopping'—just for you!